 As long as you hold on to it, it’s going to hurt you.
 The root of bitterness can be very small and at first, you may barely even notice it is there.
 It can be something that made you angry with someone.
 A hurt feeling.
 An offense was taken and held onto.
 But that tiny splinter won’t stay tiny long.
-It’s going to fester and spread make you miserable.
-If you continue to hold onto it, you’ll make those around you miserable too.
+It’s going to fester and spread and make you miserable.
+If you continue to hold onto it, you’ll make those around you miserable too and life as you know it could be lost to you.
+Your marriage, your children, your siblings.
 But once you let it go, you are free to heal (and walk barefoot again) and be whole again.

 Let’s Look At Bitterness In The Bible

 The Bible has a lot to say about bitterness, let’s take a look at some Bible verses about bitterness and try to find the hard of God on the subject:

 - Stop being bitter and angry and mad at others.
 Don’t yell at one another or curse each other or ever be rude.
 Instead, be kind and merciful, and forgive others, just as God forgave you because of Christ.
 Ephesians 4:31-32 CEV

 - Then Peter came to him and asked, “Lord, how often should I forgive someone* who sins against me?
 Seven times? ”No, not seven times,” Jesus replied, “but seventy times seven!
 Matthew 18: 21-22 CEV